Extension Logo

 A quality coop is essential to backyard chicken production.
 Coops must provide protection from the weather and predators.

-There should be a well-insulated area with a light bulb or heat lamp for the winter months as well as ventilation for fresh air.
-Be sure to have a minimum of 3 to 5 square feet per bird, including outdoor space.
+There should be a well-insulated area with a light bulb or heat lamp for the winter months and ventilation for fresh air.
+Be sure to have a minimum of 3 to 5 square feet of indoor space per bird.

 Predators

 Their main predators are raccoons, rats, owls, hawks and cats.
 An enclosed space for chickens to stay at night is essential to their protection.
-Ensure that the coop is free of small holes for predators to sneak in.
+Ensure that the coop is free of small holes that predators could sneak through.
 The space should be free of unnecessary objects like woodpiles or equipment, as they attract predators.

 Daily care